Background pattern

 • if you have liver disease

-• if you consume excessive alcohol (every day or in large quantities periodically)
+• if you drink excessive amounts of alcohol (every day or in large amounts from time to time)

-• if you have diabetic ketoacidosis (a severe complication of poorly controlled diabetes) Symptoms include excessive thirst, frequent urination, loss of appetite, nausea or vomiting, and rapid weight loss
+• if you have diabetic ketoacidosis (a serious complication of poorly controlled diabetes).
+The symptoms include excessive thirst, frequent urination, loss of appetite, nausea or vomiting, and rapid weight loss.

 Warnings and precautions